ECTS

 1.1.b.-Hybridization of the atomic orbitals of the carbon atom

-1.1.c.-Hybridization of nitrogen and oxygen atomic orbitals
+1.1.c.-Hybridization of the atomic orbitals of nitrogen and oxygen atoms

 1.3.a.-Benzene

-1.3.b.-Heteroaromatic compounds
+1.3.b.-Heterocyclic compounds

-2.1.a.-The pKaof an acid
+2.1.a.-ThepKaof an acid

 2.1.b.-Strength of an acid